 Now, the average American eats 100-150 lbs of sugar a year because it overflows into every part of their diet.
 We have entered the land of chronic diseases of overconsumption like diabetes, heart disease, and cancer.
 Men should eat about 25 lbs of sugar per year based on weight, and women about 16 lbs per year.
 That means about 35 grams a day for men and 20-25 grams for women.
 Men, drink one 12oz. soda (38g), and you are done.
-Women, have one brand name yogurt (26g), and you are done….and unsatisfied to boot.
+Women, have one brand name yogurt (26g), and you are done…. and unsatisfied.
 Our processed foods are sabotaging us, so be very aware of hidden sources driving our addictions.

-Now that we can quit thinking of sugar cravings as a moral weakness, we can apply some interventions that give our willpower a much needed helping hand.
-It is crucial, especially following the holidays, when the sugar gremlin is turned loose with all the sugar-laden foods we eat.
+Now that we can quit thinking of sugar cravings as a moral weakness, we can apply some interventions that give our willpower a much-needed helping hand.
+It is crucial, especially following the holidays when the sugar gremlin is turned loose to eat all the sugar-laden foods.

 Here are two things to focus on: